Kwadwo Mama Adams: Politics

 Adams was first elected into Parliament on the ticket of the National Democratic Congress during the December 1996 Ghanaian general election for the Techiman South Constituency.
 He polled 24,164 votes out of the 39,698 valid votes cast representing 46.30% over Jarvis Reginald Agyeman-Badu of the New Patriotic Party who polled 15,534 votes representing 29.80%.

 Career

+Alhaji Kwadwo Mahama Adam was one of the founding fathers of the NDC.
+During the formation of the Party, The Akatamanso, the Umbrella which is the symbol of victory for the NDC is the Brainwork of Alhaji Kwadwo Mahama Adam.